Skip to content

 • Rewilding Britain

-• Significant opportunities emerging
+• Significant opportunities in Britain

 • Rewilding France

-• France Sauvage
+• France Sauvage – New national wildness network proposed

-• Wild Europe joins new IUCN wilderness group
+• Wild Europe joins new rewilding group

 • Rewilding Holland